evilmonkey19/id2223kth/lab2/README.md

 1) Data Augmentation: Perturbing an audio file with noise or overlapping multiple audios might also benefit us.
 Masking Frequency might also lead to interesting results.

-2) Adding Meta-training tasks: For exmaple predicting the fequency of the audio and other meta tasks surrounding an audio file might affect it densely.
+2) Adding Meta-training tasks: For example predicting the fequency of the audio and other meta tasks surrounding an audio file might affect it densely.